- Madagascar

 Breakfast, Lunch & Dinner

 After breakfast, enjoy a short tour of the town.
 Tana, as the capital is universally known, has a rich history and has been the heart of Malagasy power for three centuries.
-After the short tour, travel east towards Andasibe Village, leaving the highlands by the steep slopes of Mandraka, and travelling through the forest corridor of the eco-region in east Madagascar.
+Then, head east towards Andasibe Village, crossing lush forests and steep slopes as you journey towards the rainforest corridor that defines eastern Madagascar.

 Breakfast, Lunch & Dinner